 The less you spend, the more money you’ll have left over to allot to saving and investing.
 For example, if you currently spend 70% of your income each month, you’ll have 30% of your income left over.
 Depending on your goals, you could put 15% toward savings and 15% toward investing.
 If your emergency fund is fully funded and you have no immediate short-term goals, you can continue to save a small amount, such as 5%, and invest the 25%.
 It all comes down to your goals.

 “Whenever a client asks me for an estimate of what they should be spending in a certain budget category or saving each month, I immediately ask them about their financial goals.
 It’s crucial you know what your goals are and what they’ll cost you.
 I’m not going to tell you to save 10% of your income and have you find out later that you couldn’t meet your goals.
 Find out what you need to save for, budget for it and make it happen.
-Don’t ‘save 10%’ and find out later that you completely underestimated your goals,” states Adam Hagerman, a Certified Financial Planner and financial coach.
+Don’t “save 10%” and find out later you completely underestimated your goals,” states Adam Hagerman, a Certified Financial Planner and financial coach.

-The beauty of personal finance is that it is personal.
+The beauty of personal finance is it is personal.
 While personal finance experts may extol the benefits of saving 10%, only you know what will work for you.
 If you want to pursue financial independence, a 10% savings rate isn’t going to cut it.
-If you feel unclear about what direction to take in regard to saving and investing, consider talking to a Certified Financial Planner.
+If you feel unclear about what direction to take in regards to saving and investing, consider talking to a Certified Financial Planner.

 “I get asked about retirement savings quite often.
 Should you save 10% of your income?
 15%?
 Should you strive for $1,000,000 in your portfolio?
 Only you know the answer to that question.
 If you know what you want to do in retirement, go and talk with a licensed Certified Financial Planner professional,” Hagerman adds.

 So when you’re coming up with a plan for how to divide your paycheck, keep your goals and values in mind and let those things inform your plan.
-It’s also important to remember things are not set in stone and should be reevaluated with any big life changes like pay increases, layoffs and more.
+It’s also important to remember things are not set in stone and should be re-evaluated with any big life changes like pay increases, layoffs and more.